 Apply for funding

 The NHMRC’s Research Grants Management System (RGMS) must be used to access/update your profile and CV and to submit your CRE application.
-If they have not already done so, applicants are advised to obtain an RGMS log on and commence their profile and CV.
+If they have not already done so, applicants are advised to obtain an RGMS account and commence their profile and CV.

-Applicants who are not yet registered in RGMS, should contact the Research Help Centre by emailing firstname.lastname@example.org for more information.
+Applicants not yet registered in RGMS, should contact the Research Help Centre by emailing firstname.lastname@example.org for more information.

 A complete CRE application must consist of the following:

-- Completion of Parts A and B of the application form (including the Grant Proposal pdf); and
+- Completion of Parts A and B of the application form (including the Grant Proposal pdf).

 - The relevant information in your RGMS profile and CV.